contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.3.4 Minister to Those with Emotional Needs

-Many members experience emotional challenges.
-Ministering brothers and sisters and ward leaders can be instrumental in helping members with these challenges.

-A person’s struggle with emotional challenges can also affect his or her family members.
-Ward leaders should be attentive to the needs of family members, especially spouses.
-Leaders extend support and understanding to them.
+Ministering brothers and sisters and ward leaders can be instrumental in helping members who experience emotional challenges.
+A person’s struggle with emotional challenges can also affect family members, especially his or her spouse.
+Ward leaders should extend support and understanding to them.

 The Church provides “[Counseling Resources]” to help leaders support members on a wide range of emotional and social issues.
 Additional resources for members include the following:

 * [Finding Strength in the Lord: Emotional Resilience]
-* [Addiction recovery groups]
+* [Healing through the Savior: The Addiction Recovery Program]
 * [Spouse and family support groups]
 * [Courses for strengthening marriages and families]

-See also “[Emotional Health]” in [22.13].

-Bishops may consult with Family Services staff to better understand a member’s emotional challenges and to identify available resources and services.
+Bishops may consult with Family Services staff to better understand a member’s emotional challenges and to identify available resources.
 Stake and mission presidents may also consult with Family Services.
-As part of this consultation, Family Services staff may help these leaders evaluate if a member with serious emotional or social challenges may need professional counseling.
-These leaders can request a consultation by contacting their Family Services office or their welfare and self-reliance manager.
-See [31.3.6] for contact information.
+Family Services staff can help these leaders evaluate if a member with serious emotional or social challenges may need professional counseling.
+Leaders can request a consultation by contacting their Family Services office or their welfare and self-reliance manager.
+(See [31.3.6] for contact information.)

 [[AO]] Bishops can refer members who need counseling to a Family Services professional, where available.
-They do this by using a bishop’s order for services (see “[Bishops’ Orders and Referrals]” in [LCR]).
+They do this by using a bishop’s order for services (see “[Bishops’ Orders and Referrals]” in LCR).
 Alternatively, members may seek help from reputable professional counselors in the community.

 Sometimes bishops counsel members who need help to repent of sinful behavior.
 This behavior may include sins related to or caused by addictions.
 In these situations, bishops should refer to the guidelines in [32.8.1] and [32.8.2].

 ## 22.4 Principles for Providing Church Assistance

 With the help of the Lord, members seek to provide for themselves and their families.
 Extended families are encouraged to help as needed.
-When members need additional assistance, they may turn to other sources such as:
+When members need additional assistance, they may turn to other sources.
+These may include:

 * Government and community resources (see [22.12]).
 * Church assistance through fast offerings or bishops’ orders for food and other basic goods (see [22.3.2]).